He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

-Harald Sohlberg was a Norwegian painter whose works can be described as “Neo-romantic”.
+Harald Sohlberg was a Norwegian painter whose works can be described as Neo-Romantic.
 He is particularly known for his depictions of the mountains of Rondane and the town of Røros.
-Perhaps his most widely recognized paintings, in several variations, is Winter’s Night in Rondane, presently featured at the Nasjonalmuseet for kunst, arkitektur og design in Oslo.
-Unfortunately, Sohlberg’s work remains little known internationally, and many of his significant paintings are in Norwegian public collections.
+Perhaps his most widely recognized painting, in several variations, is Winter’s Night in Rondane, currently featured at the National Museum of Art, Architecture and Design in Oslo, Norway.
+Unfortunately, Sohlberg’s work remains fairly unknown internationally, although many of his significant paintings are in Norwegian public collections.

-Sohlberg came from a large, middle class family with eight children.
-He did not finish school and instead became apprenticed to a decorative painter at age sixteen.
-He was very committed to the Romantic idea of the artist as solitary genius and tended to isolate himself for large periods of time, and devote himself entirely to his paintings.
-Like Munch, he was obsessively preoccupied with denying that the influence of other contemporary artists had been important to him.
-He dissociated himself from the discussion about where he belonged in the history of art, relegating the origins of his artistic awakening outside of art to his own psyche.
+Harald Sohlberg (1869–1935) came from a large, middle-class family with eight children.
+He did not finish school and instead apprenticed with a decorative painter from age 16.
+He was very committed to the Romantic idea of the artist as a solitary genius and tended to isolate himself for large periods of time and devote himself entirely to his paintings.
+Just like his fellow Norwegian painter, Edvard Munch, he denied the influence of other contemporary artists on his own style.
+He relegated the origins of his artistic inspirations to his own psyche.

-As an older man, Sohlberg longed for confirmation that the public saw the values he wished to impart: “it is probably true that for simple and naive reasons my works have aroused sympathy.
-But I maintain that they have by no means been properly understood for the pictorial and spiritual values on which I have been working consistently throughout the years.”
-The quotation contains three words which are keys to an understanding of Sohlberg: “Pictorial,” “spiritual,” and “consistently.”
-The pictorial is means for expressing the spiritual, and one was obliged to stick to the spiritual values one held true.
+It is probably true that for simple and naïve reasons my works have aroused sympathy.
+But I maintain that they have by no means been properly understood for the pictorial and spiritual values on which I have been working consistently throughout the years.

 What Sohlberg really longed for was a true understanding of his art that was pictorial, spiritual, and consistent.